khometit/BullyAlgorithm/README.md

 # Bully Algorithm

-An implementation of nodes in a distributed system trying to coordinate by using the Bully Algorithm to find a common coordinator for the group.
+An implementation of nodes in a distributed system trying to coordinate by using the Bully Algorithm to find a common coordinator for the group, using socket connection.

 Nodes will initiate an election on start-up and/or whenever it notices that the current leader is out of contact.
 > send 'VOTE' messages to processes with higher pids.